raimund-buehler/RALT_final.nosync/README.md

 # General

 This repo contains all files and analyses scripts for the RSOS submission "Autistic Traits relate to reduced Reward Sensitivity in Learning from Social Point-Light Displays (PLD’s)".
-The analysis is split in several folders:
+The analysis is split into several folders:

 ## RL_parameter_fit